pagespace/slush-pagespace/README.md

 ### Development

-Run `npm start` to start your Pagespace server, then go to [http://localhost:3000](http://localhost:3000).
-Customize the port in `bin/www`
+Run `npm start` to start your Pagespace server.

 The Pagespace middleware configuration in `app.js` is for simple local development.
 More advanced configuration is also available which more suitable for other setups such as production.

+### Next steps

+Start by going to [http://localhost:3000/_dashboard](http://localhost:3000/_dashboard)

+Login with `admin / admin` and start working with Pagespace by importing templates and plugins.